-Oh, and I don’t do well with “normal” or “ordinary” … and after all of this, I’m sure you’re thinking to yourself, “My goodness, this man is exceptional, I want to take a dip in his gene pool,” but you should be aware that I get up at 3:15 AM every morning, weekends included, to go to the gym, which means I go to bed at 7:30 PM every night.
+Oh, and I don’t do well with “normal” or “ordinary” … and after all of this, I’m sure you’re thinking to yourself, “My goodness, this man is exceptional, I want to take a dip in his gene pool,” but you should be aware that I get up at 4:00 every morning, weekends included, to go to the gym, which means I go to bed at 8:00 every night.
 Thus, the rub is that I probably keep very different hours than you do.
-I’ve also been clean and sober for over a decade, so no, I won’t go to a club or a bar with you, nor do I wish to come over for a nice glass of wine.

 Stay gold, Ponyboy.
 Bell Biv DeVoe, now you know.
 Yo, Slick, blow.